top of page

 Playa de Amadores

-Depth: 12 m | Currents: Sometimes | Good for Beginners
+Depth: 12 m | Currents: normally not | Good for Beginners

 🌟 What you can see: damselfish, parrotfish, cuttlefish